 This implies that the SEC will require certifications issued from an approved educational institution.
-This will act as a proof of the investor’s sophistication and ability to weigh the risks of the purchase of a particular security.
-Thus, with the amendment the SEC will now recognize an individual’s capability to assess every crucial aspect of the investment, over their financial status.
+This will prove the investor’s sophistication and ability to weigh the risks of the purchase of a particular security.
+Thus, with the amendment, the SEC will now recognize an individual’s capability to assess every crucial aspect of the investment, over their financial status.

 The amendment also included a new category of “knowledgeable employees” solely with respect to private funds.

-According to a statement from SEC Chairman Jay Clayton, “For the first time, individuals will be permitted to participate in our private capital markets not only based on their income or net worth, but also based on established, clear measures of financial sophistication.”
+According to a statement from SEC Chairman Jay Clayton, “For the first time, individuals can participate in our private capital markets not only based on their income or net worth but also based on established, clear measures of financial sophistication.”

 How to become accredited?

 When selling a security, the seller must verify an investor’s accredited status.
-Since September 2013, the SEC has required the sellers to verify the status of the accredited investors, through various due-diligence methods.
+Since September 2013, the SEC has required the sellers to conduct due diligence for verifying the accredited status of the investors.
 There are generally three ways to prove one’s accredited status:

 - The investor can obtain a written confirmation from a financial advisor to the SEC or a licensed attorney.
 The letter must contain adequate verification proof of the person’s accredited status within the last 3 months.

-- The investor has to fill a questionnaire by the seller that requires him/her to attach official or government records such as tax filing or pay stubs.
-Besides, he/she must also confirm that he/she can meet the minimum income requirement in the current year.
+- The investor has to fill a questionnaire by the seller.
+They must attach government records such as tax filing or pay stubs.
+Besides, they must also confirm that they can meet the minimum income requirement in the current year.

-- The investor may also require to present credit reports for assets or liabilities for the calculation of the net worth of the individual.
+- The investor must also present financial statements and credit reports for assets or liabilities for the calculation of the net worth of the individual.

 Purpose of Accredited investors

-The purpose of the strict rules and regulations for investor accreditation is safeguarding the investors against poor decision-making and huge losses.
-When an investor is financially stable or ‘sophisticated’ he/she has the resources to obtain private securities.
+The purpose of the strict rules and regulations for accreditation is to safeguard the investors against poor decision-making and huge losses.
+When an investor is financially stable or ‘sophisticated’ they have the resources to obtain private securities.
 Even if the investment fails, the investor has sufficient wealth to recover from the loss without the protection of federal or state securities laws.

-Moreover, the SEC insists on an investor having sufficient knowledge of finances and investments in capital intensive private funds.
+Moreover, the SEC insists on an investor having sufficient knowledge of finances and investments in expensive private funds.
 This is to ensure that the investor has experience in handling riskier investments.
-It also ascertains that the investor has proper understanding of an investment that may have high chances of failure.
+It also ascertains that the investor has a proper understanding of an investment that may have high chances of failure.